RolandDreger/indesign-uxp-scripting/what_is_new.md

 app.doScript("console.log(\"Hello UXP world!\")", indesign.ScriptLanguage.UXPSCRIPT);
 ```

-And application events and menus are now available as well.
+- And application [events](https://developer.adobe.com/indesign/uxp/recipes/events/) and [menus](https://developer.adobe.com/indesign/uxp/recipes/menus/) are now available as well.

-Finally, the prototype chain for InDesign DOM objects has changed.
+- The prototype chain for InDesign DOM objects has changed.
 So you can no longer check with hasOwnProperty:

 ```
 var app = require("indesign").app;